tum-esm/em27-retrieval-pipeline/README.md

-# Retrieval Plots v2 - Python Script for Generating and Uploading Data
+# Filter Retrieval Data v2

 Full documentation coming soon!
 Until then, ask Moritz Makowski (moritz.makowski@tum.de).

 ## What is it?

 The repository contains all the code for extracting measurement data from our SQL database.
 It combines functionality from https://gitlab.lrz.de/esm/em27-plot-data-upload and https://gitlab.lrz.de/esm/columnmeasurementautomation.
-However, the automation repo also includes the triggering of gfit and loading stuff into the database.
-These two processes (loading into database and extracting from database) should be separated in the long run.
-This repo implements the second process (extraction).
+However, the `columnmeasurementautomation`-repo also includes the triggering of gfit and loading stuff into the database.

+**These two processes (1. loading into database, 2. extracting from database) should be separated in the long run!** This repo implements the second process (extraction).

 <br/>
 <br/>